meraki/dashboard-api-python/README.md

 ## AsyncIO
 **asyncio** is a library to write concurrent code using the **async/await** syntax.
 Special thanks to Heimo Stieg ([@coreGreenberet](https://github.com/coreGreenberet)) who has ported the API to asyncio.

+### Installation on macOS

+If you use a Mac, then you may need to take [additional Python installation steps](https://bugs.python.org/issue43404) that aren't required on other platforms.
+This is [a limitation of macOS and not the library](https://github.com/meraki/dashboard-api-python/issues/226).
+This step is not required on Windows.

+### Usage

 The usage is similiar to the sequential version above.
 However it has has some differences.

 1. Export your API key as an [environment variable](https://www.twilio.com/blog/2017/01/how-to-set-environment-variables.html), for example: